How would you describe the company culture and work environment?

 How can I ensure that I get a place in the assessment centre?

-You can definitely give yourself the best opportunity by aligning yourself and your skills to both the organisation and the role itself.
-We want to discover more about you during the recruitment process, so be yourself, be honest and demonstrate your motivation and understanding of Ofwat and the role.
+You can definitely give yourself the best opportunity by considering your application carefully and how you can align your knowledge, skills and attributes to the role.
+We want to discover more about you during the recruitment process, so be yourself, be honest, and demonstrate your motivation and understanding of the sector and the role.

 What are the nationality requirements to apply?